ktorn/completium-landing/docs/templates/template5.md

 This ICO process is inspired by the 2018 BCDiploma's ICO described in this <a href='https://github.com/VinceBCD/BCDiploma/tree/master/sources/BCDT/contracts/BCDToken'>document</a>.

 Contributors are whitlisted with their address to participate in the ICO.
-2 whitelists are available:
+Two whitelists are available:
 * A *silver* whitelist, with a contribution limit of 10 XTZ maximum
 * A *gold* whitelist, without contribution limit